Shannon's Nutrition Coaching

 For my Training videos check out my instagram @shannonsnutrition

 I first started going to the gym and doing a bit of weight training, after seeing progress in the way I looked I became hooked.
 I loved every minute of training and getting stronger and this eventually lead me into powerlifting.
-I am a competitive powerlifter, I started powerlifting in May 2014, below are the results of all of my competitions.
-In 2017 I then started to compete in Strongwoman
+I am a competitive powerlifter, I started powerlifting in May 2014, then in 2017 I then started to compete in Strongwoman

 Strong Woman